 What did I learn about Web Content Accessibility Guidelines (WCAG)?

 The Web Content Accessibility Guidelines are a set of requirements that are used internationally to measure how accessible your website actually is.
-The word ‘accessible’ in this context is formally referred to as to how inclusive your content is, for example, how easy it is for people to use e.g. blind users and keyboard only users.
+The word ‘accessible’ in this context is formally referred to as to how inclusive your content is, for example, how easy it is for people to use, e.g. blind users and keyboard-only users.

-WCAG are developed by the World Web Consortium.
+WCAG is developed by the World Web Consortium.
 These guidelines measure how accessible your website is through 3-tiered Levels – Level A, Level AA and Level AAA.
 These types of standards are reviewed from a variety of different perspectives and should be considered by:

 - Web developers

 - Digital marketers

 There are four principles that need to be followed when creating an accessible website.
 These key principles come under the acronym of P.O.U.R, which stands for Perceivable, Operable, Understandable and Robust.